clntsf/dir/README.md

 ---

 ### School Python Projects
 Throughout my time in Leaving Cert Computer Science I have completed several projects (called Applied Learning Tasks, or ALTs) in Python, both individually and collaboratively, each with a different focus.
-As most* of these have a comprehensive README along with them I won't explain them in redundant detail, but a brief summary of each is attached along with a link (click the title) to its repository
+As most* of these have a comprehensive README along with them I won't explain them in redundant detail, but a brief summary of each is attached along with a link (click the title) to its repository.

 The complexity of these projects started low as the class is intended to be introductory, but later projects were quite demanding in terms of the technical requirements attached and provided for a good challenge.